CP series · Civil Permeable Pavement

 Specify CP-150 when

-• The route is a secondary connector or low-frequency path
+• Secondary connector or low-frequency path

-• Substrate is engineered, stable, and well-drained
+• Substrate engineered and stable

-• No maintenance or service vehicles will ever cross
+• No service vehicles will ever cross

 CP-250